 Under the Sunbeams

-Erarta Museum of Contemporary Art presents an exhibition by Sasha Sokolova showcasing two series of paintings focusing on youth and lightness of being
+Erarta Museum of Contemporary Art presented an exhibition by Sasha Sokolova showcasing two series of paintings focusing on youth and lightness of being

 Pictures conveying the sense of archetypal joy roused by Mother Nature

 An exhibition by the only Russian artist featured on the production team of the Loving Vincent animated film

 Sasha Sokolova confides that having a private swimming pool was her childhood dream.
 Once this dream came true at her summer cottage near Moscow, Sasha began a series of paintings entitled Splash.
 With this series, the artist sought to blend abstraction with the realistic manner she had learned from her grandfather.
 The latter, a WWII veteran Yuri Oparin, taught her drawing since early childhood.
 As a young adult, Sasha would spend three years working on another series, 364 Days, portraying war veterans and illustrating their daily lives – inspired by and dedicated to her grandpa.